Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Variable selection for latent class analysis

 where $\boldsymbol{\beta}_c$ is the vector of regression parameters for category $c$ and $c = 1,\,\dots,\,C_P$ are the categories for the proposed variable; the model reduces to a standard logistic regression with logit link if the proposed variable is binary.
 We refer to \citet{ripley:1996} and \citet{agresti:2002} for a detailed description of the model and its estimation.

 In the regression model \eqref{eq:4} the subset $\mathbf{X}^R$ contains the relevant predictors of the proposed variable.
-Their selection is carried out using a standard stepwise algorithm (described in Appendix~\ref{appendix:a}).
+Their selection is carried out using a standard stepwise algorithm described in the Supplementary Material, Section 2 [\cite{supplement}].
 When selecting the variables that compose $\mathbf{X}^R$, we allow it to be the empty set, thus taking into account the general variable role modeling described in \citet{maugis:celeux:2009:b}.

 If the proposed variable is highly correlated with the predictors, the problem of \emph{separation} may occur.
-Separation arises when a linear combination of the predictors perfectly or quasi-perfectly separates the classes of the response variable, leading to infinite estimates of the regression coefficients and large standard errors \citep{albert:anderson:1984,lesaffre:albert:1989}.
-Different remedies have been proposed in literature, for example \citet{heinze:schemper:2003}, \cite{zorn:2005} and \citet{gelman:etal:2008}.
-In the presented framework separation does not represent a problem.
-In fact the regression coefficients are only accessory to the computation of the maximum of the likelihood of the logistic regression.
-Even in case of separation the likelihood surface is concave, bounded above and has a finite maximum, so computation of quantities based on that maximum, such as the BIC, are valid \citep{agresti:2015,albert:anderson:1984}.
+Separation arises when a linear combination of the predictors perfectly or quasi-perfectly separates the classes of the response variable, leading to infinite estimates of the regression coefficients and large standard errors [\cite{albert:anderson:1984,lesaffre:albert:1989}].
+Different remedies have been proposed in literature in order to perform inference on the parameters, for example \citet{heinze:schemper:2003}, \cite{zorn:2005} and \citet{gelman:etal:2008}.
+In the present framework separation does not represent a problem, as the regression coefficients are only accessory to the computation of the maximum of the log-likelihood of the logistic regression.
+In fact, even in case of separation the log-likelihood surface is concave, bounded above and has a finite maximum [\cite{albert:anderson:1984}].
+In practice, if separation occurs the log-likelihood surface becomes flat, approaching a limiting value as some (or all) regression coefficients are going to infinity.
+So convergence criteria are satisfied, and the log-likelihood is numerically maximized and computation of quantities based on that maximum, such as the BIC, are still valid [\cite{agresti:2015,albert:anderson:1984}].